shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 image: assets/images/eco-nepal.png
 ---

-Kathmandu and Lalitpur, the vibrant heart of Nepal, face a critical challenge: inadequate public hygiene.
+Kathmandu and Lalitpur, the colorful and loud heart of Nepal, face a critical challenge: inadequate public hygiene.
 Littering, improper waste disposal, and a lack of community ownership contribute to unsanitary conditions, impacting public health, environmental well-being, and the overall quality of life.
 This proposal outlines a unique and innovative program that tackles these issues by fostering a sense of community responsibility, leveraging the enthusiasm of students, and creating economic incentives for responsible waste management practices.

 **The Problem**

 Public hygiene data paints a concerning picture.
 A 2023 study by the Kathmandu Valley Development Authority revealed a staggering 400 tons of waste generated daily, with only 70% reaching proper disposal facilities.
 Littering rates are high, particularly in residential areas, leading to clogged drains, stagnant water, and breeding grounds for disease-carrying insects.
-This not only poses health risks but also detracts from the city's aesthetic appeal, impacting tourism and overall economic development.
+This not only creates potential health risks but also detracts from the city's aesthetic appeal, impacting tourism and overall economic development.

 Beyond the data, cultural nuances play a role.
-While Nepalis prioritize cleanliness within their homes, the concept of collective responsibility for public spaces is less ingrained.
-This, coupled with the transient nature of some residents who originate from other parts of the country, weakens the sense of community ownership essential for sustained improvements.
+While Nepalis prioritize cleanliness within their homes, the  collective responsibility for public spaces is less ingrained.
+This, coupled with the transient nature of some residents who originate from other parts of the country, weakens the sense of community ownership required for sustained improvements.

 **Our Solution: A Two-Pronged Approach**